Durant’s perfect return fuels Nets’ 139-111 rout of Pelicans

 NO WORRIES

-Though the Nets have had their Big Three play just seven times, Pelicans coach Stan Van Gundy doesn’t see much cause for concern for Nets coach Steve Nash.
+Though the Nets have had their Big Three play just seven times, Van Gundy doesn’t see much cause for concern for Nash.

 “I mean, you’re talking about three really, really talented guys who’ve played in a lot of big games and they know how to play the game and he’s seen them all play,” Van Gundy said.
 “I just can’t imagine that it’s a big problem.
 I mean, certainly he’d like to have them all together for as much time as he could, but I don’t think he’s probably over there real, real anxious about anything.”